fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 - Decimal Places: **0**
 - Default Value: **21**

 This variable will store the total number of trees in the game.
-(In this case we gave it a default value of 21)
+(In this case I gave it a default value of 21)

-### Elements

 Let's add an **Assignment** element to the flow now:
 - Label: **Add one emoji to varTextTreeDisplay**